The Song of the South Pacific: Fiji & the Mamanuca Islands

 Last night sunset

-It was a brilliant day and we capped it off back at the hotel with an awe-inspiring sunset and a chilled bottle of champagne.
+It’s been a brilliant day and we cap it off back at the hotel with an awe-inspiring sunset and a chilled bottle of champagne.
 Absolute perfection.

 I have to say my four nights in Fiji just might be the best ending yet to a RTW trip.
-I don’t know how I’ll top it next year (Spoiler Alert: I managed to top it in spectacular fashion the following year!).
-Perhaps the Yasawa Islands are calling my name?
+I don’t know how I’ll top it next year (Spoiler Alert: I manage to top it in spectacular fashion the following year with a Round-the-world Honeymoon!).

 But for now, it’s a 28-hour travel day back to reality.
 Tomorrow, we’ll wrap up this global extravaganza but for now…